NWChemEx/NWChemEx/docs/source/installation/building.rst

         #-DCMAKE_INSTALL_PREFIX=<where/you/want/to/install> # cannot install right now
          2>&1 | tee "../OUTPUT.GEN"

-   # Build the project
+   # Build the project.
+You can change the "1" to another integer,
-   cmake --build build \
+   # N, to instead build with N threads
-   # cmake --build build -- -j 8\ # uncomment this line and comment out the line above
+   cmake --build build -- -j 1
-                                  # if one wants to build with multithreads
         #--target install \ # we cannot actually install yet
          2>&1 | tee "../OUTPUT.BUILD"